AmberJolieH/React-Redux-Saga/README.md

 # React Documentation Reference Guide
 ## React
    > *Declarative Programming -  "what is the desired outcome"*
-- ##  Props
-    -  a portion of state passed from parent to child

 - ##  State
     - state is anything you are keeping track of
     - components can have its own state
     - React re-renders the entire app, every time state changes
+    - you want to hold up your state high as much as possible so that it will be passed on to all children
+        - easier to test and re-use components
+- ##  Props
+    -  a portion of state passed from parent to child
     - when referencing *This* we are referring to that component - every component is basically a large js object
 - ##  JSX
     (jJavaScript XML Syntax - JSX is compiled into pure javascript)